Boulder08/chunknorris/README.md

 **--tile-columns** and **--tile-rows**: Define the corresponding parameters in aomenc.
 - Example: --tile-columns 1 --tile-rows 1
 - Default: None for both

+**--tune**: Defines the tuning to use in aomenc.
+Use 'ssim' or 'omni'.
+- Example: --tune omni
+- Default: ssim

+**--tune-content**: Defines the content-based (psy) tuning to use in aomenc.
+With the lavish mod, 'psy' is recommended.
+- Example: --tune-content default
+- Default: psy

 **--graintable-method**: Defines the automatic method for creating a Film Grain Synthesis grain table file using grav1synth.
 The table is then automatically applied while encoding.
 - --graintable-method 0 skips creation.